Last updated 10th June, 2025

 Depending on the age of the house, it might have been built using asbestos which is a very dangerous material.

 This is evidenced by the numerous cases of cancer and other diseases attributed to its presence.
-Therefore, a surveyor’s inspection can help discover this problem and proffer solutions.
+Therefore, a surveyor’s inspection can help discover this problem and offer solutions.

 This is a common problem with a lot of homes in the UK due mostly to climate.
 Damp might look innocuous at first, but if left unchecked, it could even damage the structure of the house.